Citizen01/lua-mta-fairplay/README.md

 <resource src="roleplay-initializer" startup="1" default="true" protected="1" />
 ```

 Make sure you set the MySQL configuration in `roleplay-accounts/s_accounts.lua` file.
 If you want to synchronize data properly with a web server (used for player tracking and real-time weather synchronization), add your server information into `roleplay-accounts/s_webserver.lua`.
-Make sure you've uploaded web files into your website, as well.
+Make sure you've uploaded web files into your website as well.
 You can set the server address in `roleplay-weather/s_weather.lua`, and `roleplay-accounts/s_sync.lua` where the `sendPlayerAmount` function calls for a remote page.
+These are by default set to the public API URL address hosted by FairPlay Gaming, meaning you will not need to have a website unless you want to update your player count to a website and then display it on your forums for example - my website is not storing that data anywhere for obvious reasons.

 MySQL database dump is located within the repository, so make sure to import that to your database server.

 You might also have to set all resources in the admin ACL group in the `acl.xml` file in the `/deathmatch` folder of your server.
 This way you will avoid issues with remote connections and such.
+You may use the included `acl.xml` file for that instead of figuring it out yourself but I do not guarantee security for that.

 I do not offer direct support with the gamemode as this is not really a public project, I uploaded this for other reasons.